bitcoinerlab/farvault-lib/README.md

 - Supports creating transactions mixing different input types: P2PKH, P2WPKH, P2SH-P2WPKH and P2SH/P2WSH/P2SW-P2WSH (FarVarvault scripts).
 - It has a plugin-like interface to make it easy to add different HW wallet support.
 - It currently has support for the Ledger Nano signing device.
 The Ledger device can sign FarVault P2SH/P2WSH scripts even when combined with other inputs.
-- A fair amount of tests.
+- A fair amount of tests but DO NOT TRUST, VERIFY!

 ## Usage